Typical teaching interview questions

 - How would you seek to work cooperatively with your colleagues?

-- What support would you expect from staff as a newly qualified teacher (NQT)?
+- What support would you expect from staff as an early career teacher (ECT)?

 - How would you seek to work with adults other than teachers in your classroom?